Fast and Memory Efficient Multimodal Journey Planning with Delays: Preliminaries

 An \emph{event-level shortcut} is an edge $(\varepsilon_a, \varepsilon_b)$ connecting two stop events from different trips, together with a transfer travel time $\tau_{\text{tra}}(\varepsilon_a, \varepsilon_b)$.
 It encodes that a walking path of this duration from $v(\varepsilon_a)$ to $v(\varepsilon_b)$ may be part of an optimal journey.
 We denote the full set of event-level shortcuts by $\mathcal{E}_{\text{sc}}$.
 D-ULTRA~\cite{bez2024delay} further annotates each event-level shortcut with a delay interval $[\delta_{\min}, \delta_{\max}]$ specifying under which delay realisations the shortcut remains necessary.
 Each event-level shortcut thus stores four attributes: destination event, travel time, minimum delay, and maximum delay.
 The full event-level graph is stored as a standalone adjacency array indexed by stop events, which also carries per-vertex data for all $|\mathcal{E}|$ stop-event vertices.

 A \emph{stop-level shortcut} is an edge $(s, t)$ connecting two stops $s, t \in \mathcal{S}$, storing only the destination stop and the travel time.
 Since stop-level shortcuts carry no delay annotations, they are always active regardless of the delay scenario.
-The stop-level shortcut graph $G_{\text{sc}} = (\mathcal{S}, E_{\text{sc}})$ is obtained by projecting the event-level shortcuts onto the stops they serve and is merged into the existing transfer graph, requiring no additional vertex allocation.
-Its edge set is
+The stop-level shortcut graph $G_{\text{sc}} = (\mathcal{S}, E_{\text{sc}})$ is obtained by projecting the event-level shortcuts onto the stops they serve; we define the projection precisely in Section~\ref{sec:stop_to_stop}.

 Event-level shortcuts are a natural fit for TB-routing, which indexes transfers by stop event.
 Stop-level shortcuts are directly compatible with CSA and RAPTOR, which index transfers by stop and treat shortcuts as ordinary edges in the transfer graph.